 \subsubsection{Domain wall motion under spin-orbit torque}

-We now describe in more detail the dynamics of DWs under SOTs and DMI.
-Once the torques are known and quantified, the study of their impact on DW motion should ultimately be performed by numerical micromagnetic simulations, for the sample parameters and geometrical dimensions.
+We now describe in more detail the dynamics of domain walls under SOTs and DMI.
+Once the torques are known and quantified, the study of their impact on domain wall motion should ultimately be performed by numerical micromagnetic simulations, for the sample parameters and geometrical dimensions.
 For the physical understanding, however, simplified and as analytical as possible models are helpful.
 The simplest model was exposed in Subsection~\ref{s:DW-dyna}.
-The next level of complexity is addressed by the so-called $q-\Phi$ model, that describes a 1D DW dynamics for an assumed DW profile described by only two variables, namely the DW position $q$ and the angle $\Phi$ of the DW magnetization within the plane orthogonal to the easy axis \cite{Slonczewski1972,Schryer1974}.
-For SOT-driven DW motion assisted by DMI, the model was established in Ref. \cite{Thiaville2012}, and further developed to incorporate in-plane fields \cite{Emori2013} and STT \cite{Torrejon2014}.
-At a higher level of complexity, a numerical micromagnetic calculation is performed assuming a 1D structure and dynamics, i.e., the magnetization depends only on the $x$ coordinate, the magnetostatic effects being computed for the nanostrip width $w$ and thickness $h$.
+The next level of complexity is addressed by the so-called $q-\Phi$ model, that describes a 1D domain wall dynamics for an assumed domain wall profile described by only two variables, namely the domain wall position $q$ and the angle $\Phi$ of the domain wall magnetization within the plane orthogonal to the easy axis \cite{Slonczewski1972,Schryer1974}.
+For SOT-driven domain wall motion assisted by DMI, the model was established by \citet{Thiaville2012}, and further developed to incorporate in-plane fields \cite{Emori2013} and STT \cite{Torrejon2014}.
+At a higher level of complexity, a numerical micromagnetic calculation is performed assuming 1D structure and dynamics, i.e., the magnetization depends only on the $x$ coordinate, the magnetostatic effects being computed for the nanostrip width $w$ and thickness $h$.
 Finally, for ultrathin films the full model consists of 2D numerical micromagnetics.

-Figure~\ref{fig:DW-vJ}(a) shows the predicted velocity {\em versus} current curves, $v(J)$, in the case of pure DL SOT and for various values of the effective DMI energy density, $D=D_s/h$.
-The DW velocity initially rises linearly with current, following a slope that does not depend on DMI and is given, for DMI dominating the magnetostatic energy associated to a NW and using the notation of Eq.~(\ref{eq:torquedef}), by
+Figure~\ref{fig:DW-vJ}(a) shows the predicted velocity {\em versus} current curves, $v(J)$, in the case of pure damping-like SOT and for various values of the effective DMI energy density, $D=D_s/h$.
+The domain wall velocity initially rises linearly with current, following a slope that does not depend on DMI and is given, for DMI dominating the magnetostatic energy associated to a N\'eel wall and using the notation of Eq.~(\ref{eq:torquedef}), by